 All Regulations are relevant whether or not yachts are racing.
 Yachting New Zealand recommends that these Regulations be observed by all centreboard and open yacht crews and boardsailors at all times.

-All crew shall wear buoyancy vests or lifejackets in good repair properly secured about their persons and complying with YNZ minimum standard, SR Appendix 4 (YNZ Safety Regulations of Sailing), at all times while afloat.
-Yachting New Zealand may give dispensation (in writing), to specific classes or events, from this clause and specify conditions for exercising such dispensation.
-When dispensation is given it shall be the responsibility of the Organising Authority to ensure adequate safety provisions are made.
-Dispensation may be overridden by RRSs 40 or by the Notice of Race or Sailing Instructions.
+1. secured about their persons and complying with YNZ minimum by RRSs 40 or by the Notice of Race or Sailing Instructions.